giacomo-b/CppRobotics/README.md

      0, 1;
 ```

-Note that having templates not only improves runtime performance but allows you to carry out compile-time checks on the types you define.
-If you initialize some of the matrices above with the wrong number of elements, the compiler will throw an error.
+Note that having templates not only improves runtime performance, but also enforces compile-time checking.
+If you initialize a matrix with the wrong number of elements, the code will not compile.

-Matrices C and D are not required: they will be null by default if not provided.
-In this case, D will be null.
+Matrices C and D are not required: they are null by default if not provided.
+In this case, D is null.
 To define the system:

 ```cpp